stevekinney/react-and-typescript/lessons/typing-children-solution.md

 description: "In which we determine what type to use for child components in React."
 ---

-What should you noticed about this example?

-- `Box` renders `children`.
-- It can render more than one child.
-- That child can be another React component.
-- That child can be a standard HTML element.

 How do we type this?
 Well.
 We have a few choices.

 - `JSX.Element;`: 💩 This doesn't account for arrays at all.